fhcwcsy/anki-autolookup/README.md

     This function is designed to recognize the word on the position(wordX, wordY).

     Here, we will first find the nearst white raws to detect the line which the word belong to.
-Use `_extractLine(lineUpperBound, lineLowerBound)` to divide the words.
+Then, use `_extractLine(lineUpperBound, lineLowerBound)` to divide the words.

     Then, we put the image of the line into pytesseract to transform image to English.
 Use the order of the word in the string to get `targetWordFromLine`.
 But sometimes the order may be detected wrong.
 So we chop the image of the word and use pytesseract to get `targetWordFromWord`, which may have lower precision than the word detected in whole line.